arantebw/timestamp-microservice/README.md

 # Project Timestamp Microservice

-This is my take of the freeCodeCamp's APIs and Microservices Certification: Timestamp Microservice.
+This is my take of the freeCodeCamp's APIs and Microservices Certification: Timestamp Microservice project.

 ---
 Created by [Billy Arante](#) from [Philippines](#)